Running the "What If" Scenarios

 Proposal #1 A reduction in exemptions

-Presently, the tax exemptions are set at $11,700,000 per person (an increase from the previous exemption of 2020 set at $11,580,000).
+Presently, the tax exemptions are set at $11,700,000 per person (an increase from 2020’s exemption of $11,580,000).

 The current proposal is set to reduce the exemption to $3,500,000.

-*Bear in mind, this exemption is already set to be cut in half in December of 2025.
+Bear in mind; this exemption is already set to be cut in half in December of 2025.

 Proposal #2 Limitation on Lifetime Gifting

-There is a risk that the lifetime gifting will now be limited to $1,000,000.
+There is a risk that lifetime gifting will now be limited to $1,000,000.

 Proposal #3 An Increase in Federal Income Tax Rates